 His Kamen no. 6 (Mask no. 6: 仮面 no. 6) from 1964 dispensed with ryômen-zuri altogether but nevertheless attained depth and drama with few colors and anthropomorphic forms emerging from a black ground.
 The large design (image: 910 x 615 mm) was printed in an edition of 50 that required an economical three stages of color printing on torinoko paper.
 The ghostly suggestion of a hazy face hidden behind a mask leaves us with a haunting image.

-In a surprising change of direction, Hagiwara released a large series of more than 40 designs on the theme of Greek mythology in 1965.
-The compositions were figurative and the formats either horizontal and vertical, and of medium large size (610 x 457 cm) in editions of 50 each.
+In a surprising change of direction, Hagiwara released a large series of 42 designs on the theme of Greek mythology in 1965.
+The entire series was issued as a complete portfolio bound in a black woven material, imprinted in silver.
+Hagiwara employed both traditional Japanese woodblock technique as well as intaglio on these prints..
+The compositions were figurative and the formats either horizontal and vertical, and of medium-large size (610 x 457 cm) in editions of 50 each.
 The quality of Hagiwara's unmodulated "scratched" lines recall some of the etchings in Picasso's Vollard Suite (1930-37), and it is not impossible that Hagiwara would have been familiar with the set.
-The technique in the print shown below, Leda, is noteworthy as it combines the woodblock "intaglio" method for the forms of Leda and the swan, along with engraved lines in the complex background.
+The technique in the print shown below, Leda, is noteworthy as it combines the woodblock "intaglio" method for the forms of Leda and the swan, along with wood-engraved lines in the complex background.
 The application of gray on the bed seems to mimic aquatint in Western intaglio prints.

 We can also see the results of the scratched-line technique in some of Hagiwara's works from the late 1960s when he began exploring a kind of graffiti-like quasi-figuration in his designs.
 His very large Den'en no matsuri (Village festival no. 2: 田園の祭り no. 2) woodblock print from 1968 was printed in an edition of 50 (see illustration below).
 There are hints of human forms, but they are barely rendered in a naturalistic manner.
 The lines, which seem drawn rather then carved, were made with Hagiwara's woodblock intaglio method.
 Hagiwara was also making lithographic prints at this time, which might have influenced his choosing to render lines of this quality in Den'en no matsuri.
 Given that Hagiwara was teaching at Oregon State University in early 1967, the influence of Western art seems incontrovertible here, given that he was likely aware of American artists working in similar modes.
 One thinks, perhaps, of the many untitled "scribbled" paintings by the American artist Cy Twombly (1928-2011) from the 1960s (or titled works such as "Dutch Interior" from 1962 at the MET in NY).
 Perhaps even more likely, certain works by Spanish Surrealist Joan Miró (1893-1983), such as his "Constellation" series of 1939-41, would have come to Hagiwara's attention, even when he was back in Japan, where Miró was quite popular.
 Hagiwara's lines and forms have an anthropomorphic appearance, although it is difficult to decide exactly what is on display in Den'en no matsuri.
 Perhaps it is meant to suggest the blur of crowds at such festivals.